YosefLab/PopV/README.md

 This notebook will guide you through annotating a dataset based on the annotated [Tabula sapiens reference](https://tabula-sapiens-portal.ds.czbiohub.org) and demonstrates how to run annotation on your own query dataset.

-Memory requirements exceed the free limit in Colab and we recommend a Pro access to run the notebook.
+Memory requirements exceed the free limit in Colab and we recommend a Pro access to run the noteook.